-The IRIDA project team has participated in the creation of best practices for the application of genomic data supporting regulatory food safety, and continue to work with international groups such as the International Organization for Standards (ISO) to improve food safety and industry standards.
-Accordingly, the IRIDA platform has been developed according to these best practices since its inception.
+The IRIDA project team has participated in the creation of best practices for the application of genomic data supporting regulatory food safety, and continues to work with international groups such as the International Organization for Standards (ISO) to improve food safety and industry standards.
+The IRIDA platform has been developed according to these best practices since its inception.